I Delivered Packages for Amazon and It Was a Nightmare

 This shift could create even more congestion in cities as hundreds of small passenger cars flood the streets.
 It also could fundamentally change people’s relationship with their employers—think of people like Chris Miller, the Ohio Flex driver, who for years was a full-time employee at various radio stations, and now is on his own.
 “It concerns me that this could be the way of the world,” he told me.

 For me, being an independent contractor meant that the job was lonely, with no colleagues to share stories with, and no boss to ask about the many confusing aspects of being a first-day driver.
 (Flex drivers complained to me that even when they do contact support with a complaint, they often receive back a form letter, making them feel like they are working for a robot rather than a company that employs actual humans.)
-Many drivers take to Facebook to share stories and tips, but I only found those sites much later.
-My only interactions, aside from the parking enforcement officer, were with the people receiving the packages, who often said a distracted thank you as they tore open their packages, and with receptionists, who would nod me to mailrooms overflowing with brown boxes.
+Many drivers take to Facebook to share stories and tips, but I only found those pages much later.
+My only interactions, aside from the parking enforcement officer, were with the people receiving the packages, who often said a distracted “thank you” as they tore open their packages, and with receptionists, who would nod me to mail rooms overflowing with brown boxes.

-My tech economy experience was far less lucrative.
-In total, I drove about 40 miles (not counting the 26 miles I had to drive to and from the warehouse from my apartment).
+My tech-economy experience was far less lucrative.
+In total, I drove about 40 miles (not counting the 26 miles I had to drive between the warehouse and my apartment).
 I was paid $70, but had $20 in expenses, based on the IRS mileage standards.
 I had narrowly avoided a $110 parking ticket, which felt like a win, but my earnings, added up, were $13.33 an hour.
 That’s less than San Francisco’s $14 minimum wage.
 I eagerly awaited my paycheck, which was supposed to be deposited into my bank account the Friday after my shift.
 It never came.
-Something had gone wrong with the way I entered my bank account number into the app, and when I wrote support to report this, I received a form letter back that said I was emailing Amazon from the wrong email address.
+Something had gone wrong with the way I entered my bank-account number into the app, and when I wrote to support to report this, I received a form letter back that said I was emailing Amazon from the wrong email address.
 I’m still corresponding with Amazon to figure out exactly how to get paid—more time spent trying to eke out a meager wage in the gig economy.